KirankumarB17/-Ecommerce-Sales-Analysis-/README.md

 # E-commerce Sales Performance Analysis & Optimization Using Excel

 ## Project Objectives:
-Improve overall sales performance by analyzing key metrics such as revenue, profit margins, sales growth, customer acquisition, and retention rates.
+Analyzing key metrics such as revenue, profit margins, sales growth, customer acquisition, and retention rates can improve overall sales performance.
 Identify opportunities to optimize product offerings and categories to maximize sales revenue.
 Analyze customer behavior and preferences to enhance the shopping experience and increase retention.
 Assess the impact of marketing campaigns, promotions, and external factors on sales performance to optimize marketing strategies and spending.